microsoft/RD-Agent/docs/scens/data_copilot_fin.rst

       .. code-block:: sh

           pip install rdagent

-- ⚙️ Environment Configuration
-    - Place the `.env` file in the same directory as the `.env.example` file.
-        - The `.env.example` file contains the environment variables required for users using the OpenAI API (Please note that `.env.example` is an example file. `.env` is the one that will be finally used.)

-    - If you want to change the default environment variables, you can refer to `Env Config`_ below

 - 🚀 Run the Application
     - Store the factors you want to extract from the financial reports in your desired folder.
 Then, save the paths of the reports in the `report_result_json_file_path`.
 The format should be as follows: